-Edit

-System Management
+stem Management

 System Name

 Contact Name

 Contact Email

 Contact Phone

 Contact Location

-Figure 15: System Management Configuration
+Figure 17: System Management Configuration

 - 2. Enter the System Name: The "system" is the main PDU and all daisy-chained PDUs.
-A system can have 4 PDUs. - 3.
+A system can have 6 PDUs. - 3.
 Enter the name of the person who should be contacted if there is a problem with the system into the Contact Name section. - 4.
 Enter the email of the contact person into the Contact Email. - 5.
 Enter the phone number of the contact person into Contact Phone. - 6.
 Enter the location of the contact person into the Contact Location. - 7.
-Press Save. - a.
-Note: If editing 'system management' all fields are required to be filled to save the information.
+Press Save. - 3.
+Note: If editing 'System Management' all fields are required to be filled to save the information.